Last Edited on 2020-Oct-15

 Do we share information to outside parties?

 We make use of third party data services (i.e. hosting, backup, monitoring) and may need to share user information with them in the course of doing business.
-We do not provide the right to use that information beyond what is necessary to assist us.
 We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.

 Occasionally, at our discretion, we may include or offer third-party products or services on our website.
 These third-party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.